apjanke/ronn-ng/README.md

 ## Background

-Some think Unix manual pages are a poor and outdated form of documentation.
+Some think Unix man pages are a poor and outdated form of documentation.
 Ronn-NG
 disagrees:

 * Manpages follow a well defined structure that's immediately familiar.
 This